karamissa/freshr/README.md

 ## Freshr is a music recommendation app.
 It uses the spotify API to search for artists/tracks & fetch recommendations.

 The app was built using React & Node.js.
-Framer Motion for React was also used and It's a very intuitive fun to use animation library.
+Styled using Styled Components & animated using Framer Motion.

 To get started with the project, you can clone the github repo: